thor314/uncloak/courses/rust cryptography engineering/course-2022-11-25 Session 2 Notes.md

 43 72 79 70 74 6F 67 72 61 70 68 79 20 43 72 79
 70 74 6F 67 72 61 70 68 79 20 43 72 79 70 74 6F.
 ```
-What information, if any, can you infer about the plaintext $P$ corresponding
+What information, if any, can you infer about the plaintext $P'$ corresponding
 to $C'$?

 4; The ciphertext (in hex):